Napa cabbage and shrimp soup

 1 scallion, green part only, thinly sliced

 In a 4-quart saucepan, heat the oil over medium heat.
-Add the onion and cook gently on medium heat stirring occasionally, for about 4 minutes, or until fragrant and soft.
+Add the onion and cook gently on medium heat, stirring occasionally, for about 4 minutes or until fragrant and soft.
 Do not brown the onions.
-Add the dried shrimp if using, salt, and fish sauce and cook for about 30 seconds to develop the flavors.
-Add the water, raise the heat to high, and bring to a boil.
+Add the dried shrimp, using salt and fish sauce, and cook for about 30 seconds to develop the flavours.
+Add the water, raise the heat to high, and boil.
 Lower the heat to a simmer and cook for 10 minutes.
-If you are not serving the soup right away, turn off the heat and cover.
+If you are not serving the soup immediately, turn off the heat and cover.

 Just before serving, return the soup to a simmer.
 Drop in the shrimp.
-When the shrimp have turned pink and curled, 4-6 minutes depending on size, add the pepper.
+When the shrimp has turned pink and curled, for 4-6 minutes, depending on size, add the pepper.
 Taste and add extra salt or fish sauce, if necessary.
 Add the cabbage and simmer for 30 seconds.
 Ladle into a serving bowl and garnish with the scallion.
 Serve immediately.